Recommendations

 Senior Film Conservator

-In the vast archive of Musical cinema, Memories and Melodies stands as a cinematic excellence beacon, the narrative complexity found here is a rare find in the 1935 landscape.
+In the vast archive of Short cinema, Memories and Melodies stands as a cinematic excellence beacon, the narrative complexity found here is a rare find in the 1935 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1935 manage to capture to explore the darker corners of the human condition with cinematic excellence.